Kim Jong Un Says He's Sorry That North Korean Troops Killed A South Korean Man

 While Seoul seemed to express satisfaction that Pyongyang had acceded to its demands to explain and apologize, Go believes that Kim still retains the initiative as to how much he wants to engage with Seoul.

-Kim has spent much of the year test-firing missiles and rockets, and rebuffing Seoul's attempts to restart inter-Korean dialogue and nuclear negotiations with the U.S.
+Kim has spent much of the year test-firing missiles and rockets and rebuffing Seoul's attempts to restart inter-Korean dialogue and nuclear negotiations with the U.S.

 The main reason Kim now appears to be limiting damage to relations with Seoul, Go says, is that he's keeping his powder dry as he waits to see who wins the U.S. presidential election in November.